MetPX/sarracenia/docs/source/Reference/sr3_options.7.rst

 -----------------

-If files are newer than this setting (default: 0), then ignore them, they are too old to post.
+If files are newer than this setting (default: 0), then ignore them, they are too new to post.
 0 deactivates the setting.

 nodupe_ttl <off|on|999[smhdw]>
 ------------------------------